onyx-platform/onyx/doc/user-guide/lifecycles.md

 A function that takes four arguments - an event map, a message id, the return of an input plugin ack-segment call, and the matching lifecycle map.
 May return a value of any type which will be discarded.
 This function is whenever a segment at the input task has been pending for greater than pending-timeout time and will be retried.

+#### Handle Exception

+If an exception is thrown during any lifecycle execution, one or more lifecycle handlers may be defined.
+If present, the exception will be caught and passed to this function,  which takes 3 arguments - an event map, the keyword lifecycle name from which the exception was thrown, and the exception object.
+This function must return `true` or `false` indicating whether the job should be restarted.
+If any exception handling function defined for this task returns `false`, the job is killed.

 ### Example